 The VENTURI Global Challenges Mission 02 “Shanghai to Paris” is the first unassisted distance record with an electric vehicle.
 It covered approximately 8,300 miles (14,000 km) through China, Kazakhstan, Russia, Ukraine, Poland, Czech Republic, Germany and finally France.

 24 August 2010

 The VENTURI Buckeye Bullet 2.5 beat VBB-2’s previous record, with an average speed of 495 km/h (307.7 mph) on Utah’s Bonneville Salt Flats.

 2 October 2010

 Presentation of the VENTURI America, a high-voltage electric buggy, at the 2010 Paris Motor Show.

 Participation in the international tender launched by the French postal service for the supply of 250 utilitarian electric mail delivery vehicles.
 Between 2010 and 2011, Venturi produced 1,000 more electric Citroen Berlingo and Peugeot Partner.
 It was the first electric car mass production in the 2000’s in Europe.

 With its Citroën Berlingo, VENTURI participated in the Autobleue program in Nice, the first collectivity in France to put 100% electric car sharing into service.

 1 December 2011

-Development of the Antarctica program, first EV designed to operate in the extreme conditions of the Antarctic and give scientists access to research zones that are off limits to combustion vehicles.
+Development of the Antarctica (VENTURI Global Challenges Mission 03), first EV designed to operate in the extreme conditions of the Antarctic and give scientists access to research zones that are off limits to combustion vehicles.